MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/loading-and-exporting-formatting-data.md

 Knowing where your formatting file is added to this list is important.

-- If you are loading a formatting file that defines the only view for an object, you can use any of the methods described previously.
+- If you're loading a formatting file that defines the only view for an object, you can use any of the methods described previously.

-- If you are loading a formatting file that defines a view for an object that has an existing view defined, it must be added to the beginning of the list.
+- If you're loading a formatting file that defines a view for an object that has an existing view defined, it must be added to the beginning of the list.
 You must use the [Update-FormatData][06] cmdlet and prepend your file to the beginning of the list.

 ## Storing Your Formatting File

 You can store formatting files anywhere on disk.
-However, it's strongly suggested that you store them in the same folder as your profile script.
+However, it's recommended that you store them in the same folder as your profile script.

 Use the following command to determine the location of your profile script.